 Can is the recipient of the “2015 Young Musician Award” at 5th Donizetti Classical Music Awards in Istanbul, the 2018 DAAD-Prize of the University of Music Franz Liszt Weimar and the 2018 Aydin Gün Encouragement Award by Istanbul Culture and Arts Foundation.
 An avid writer and speaker, Can has written over 50 articles for the Turkish classical music magazine “Andante” and occasionally gives lectures on music across a variety of platforms.

-Can Çakmur is a part of “G&S Pekinel Young Musicians on the World Stages” scholarship program, supported by TUPRAS.
+Can Çakmur is a part of “G&S Pekinel Young Musicians on the World Stages” scholarship programme.

 Turkish pianist Can Çakmur (Pronounced: Djahn Tchakmur) is the first prize winner of the 10th Hamamatsu International Piano Competition in 2018, where he also won the Chamber Music Prize, and the Scottish International Piano Competition in 2017.